Funding update

 All projects that meet the criteria on this page are eligible.
 Please note that we consider several factors in making a funding decision.
 We strive to fund the most innovative and impactful initiatives, so not all eligible projects will be approved for funding.

-For the retrofit of municipal buildings, applicants should strive to meet best practice energy targets over a 20 year timeline, through a series of retrofit pathway steps.
+For the retrofit of municipal buildings, applicants should strive to meet best practice energy targets over a 20-year timeline, through a series of retrofit pathway steps or phases.
+A capital project retrofit is eligible if it includes one or more steps or phases from a feasibility study that follows our Green Buildings Pathway Guidance Document.
 These proposed targets are based on:

 Targets are to be established based on climate zone and building typology.